rory-ferguson/image_export/README.md

 # Image Exporter

-A script to export JPG images from a PSD file.
+A program to export JPG images from a PSD file.

 ## Installation